LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

           - An error is displayed for
             workflowr::wflow\_build("analysis/test-file-date.Rmd").

-## Briefly about package functions
+## Briefly about package function render\_html()

-  - Following information adds more clarity to information accessible using help (F1).
+  - This package contains more functions but only render\_html() is visible for a user.
+  - Package “workflowr” is used for commits during processing and also for building .html pages.

-#### generate\_html()
+#### Main steps

-  - This is the only one function that can be called.
-  - It uses 3 more package functions (that cannot be called):
-      - initial\_checks() - it checks rules for directories and .Rmd files to evaluate if rendering of .html files is possible.
+1. Evaluate if rendering of .html files is possible.
+If some check doesn’t pass, write a reason and stop processing.
+      - Used package function: initial\_checks()
-      - create\_orig\_rmd\_path() - it creates paths to original .Rmd
-        files for future rendering into .html.
+2. Create paths (in a form of matrix with characters or character vector) to original .Rmd files intended for future rendering into .html files.
+      - Used package function: create\_rmd\_paths()
-      - generate\_rmd() - it generates temporary .Rmd files from their original .Rmd files and save them into directory “analysis”.
+3. Generate temporary (helping) .Rmd files, from their original .Rmd files, in directory “analysis”.
+      - Used package function: generate\_rmd()
+4. If commit == TRUE, create a commit of these temporary (helping) .Rmd files with text “separate commit of temporary .Rmd files”.
+      - Used function: workflowr::wflow\_git\_commit()
+      - If these temporary (helping) .Rmd files are not committed before workflowr::wflow\_build(), following unwanted error message is written after opening of any prepared .html file and left-clicking on “workflowr” button under tab "Checks": "R Markdown file: uncommitted changes"
+          - This is also in line with "workflowr" package.
+5. Render temporary .Rmd files in directory “analysis” into .html files.
+      - Used function: workflowr::wflow\_build()
-  - Rendered .html files are again prepared in directory "docs" (for GitHub) or directory "public" (for GitLab).
-Each such file name consists of "--" which are delimiters for paths to original .Rmd files paths.
+      - Final .html files are prepared (also package workflowr is set in this way) in directory "docs" (for GitHub) or directory "public" (for GitLab).
+Each such file name contains "--" which are delimiters for paths to original .Rmd files paths.
-  - After look at workflowr button of opened .html file, under tab "Checks" can be found "R Markdown file: uncommitted changes".
-This is in line with workflowr package and it means that also your temporary files were committed separately, these new .html files have to be commited, too (e.g. using workflowr::wflow\_git\_commit())
-      - Even when “separate commit of temporary .Rmd files” is made (in render\_html()) when all files are rendered a new commit has to be made out of this package and within this commit are all .Rmd files (previously as a part of “separate commit of temporary .Rmd files”) removed.
-But it is necessary to do so in order to have no issues in workflowr button.
+6. Remove temporary (helping) .Rmd files from directory “analysis”.

+#### Other important information

+  - Even when relevant temporary files were committed separately (see above), it’s necessary to commit all files after .html files are prepared
+      - Commit of all removed (see below) temporary .Rmd files and new .html files).
   - If other than workflowr project is originally opened using its .Rproj file then this function fails because "base::setwd(here::here())" in this function sets a working